 We have a master control area with ties to OCD, dyskinesia, and serotonin.

 The main risk for SSRIs and violence (suicide or homicide) appears to be for people age 15-24 with a pronounced risk with OCD (in fact, that's now part of SSRI warnings).

 In contrast, local application of 5-HT or selective serotonin reuptake inhibitor (SSRI) administration excites most of GPe neurons

-GP is global pallidus which works with the subthalamus hand in hand.
+GP is a Global Pallidus which works with the subthalamus hand in hand.